medizininformatik-initiative/fts-next/docs/configuration/de-identification.md

 * **Validation**:
   *Use YAML validation tools to verify the integrity of the configuration file.
-  *Confirm that all referenced services (e.g., Redis, GPAS FHIR gateway) are available and properly authenticated.
+  *Confirm that all referenced services (e.g., Redis, gPAS FHIR gateway) are available and properly authenticated.

 * **Security Considerations**: